PennLINC/xcp_d/docs/usage.rst

 Preprocessing Requirements for XCP-D
 ************************************

-``xcp_d`` is designed to ingest data from a variety of different preprocessing pipelines.
+XCP-D is designed to ingest data from a variety of different preprocessing pipelines.
-However, each supported pipeline must be explicitly supported within ``xcp_d`` in order for the workflow to select the correct files.
+However, each supported pipeline must be explicitly supported within XCP-D in order for the workflow to select the correct files.

-Additionally, ``xcp_d`` may require files that are only created with specific settings in the preprocessing pipelines.
+Additionally, XCP-D may require files that are only created with specific settings in the preprocessing pipelines.

 fMRIPrep/Nibabies
 =================

-In order to work on fMRIPrep or Nibabies derivatives, ``xcp_d`` needs derivatives in one of a few template spaces, including "MNI152NLin6Asym", "MNI152NLin2009cAsym", "MNIInfant", and "fsLR".
+In order to work on fMRIPrep or Nibabies derivatives, XCP-D needs derivatives in one of a few template spaces, including "MNI152NLin6Asym", "MNI152NLin2009cAsym", "MNIInfant", and "fsLR".
 We may add support for additional templates in the future, but currently you must have at least one of these among your output spaces.
-``xcp_d`` does not have any specific requirements for resolution of volumetric derivatives, but we do require fsLR-space CIFTIs be outputted in 91k density.
+XCP-D does not have any specific requirements for resolution of volumetric derivatives, but we do require fsLR-space CIFTIs be outputted in 91k density.